Any individual may audit a College class based on the following:

 E. Students who audit a course and withdraw or are dropped from the course will be issued a grade of “W.”

 F. Students who desire to audit must inform their instructor at the first class session.
-Students must notify the Director of Enrollment during the first week of the semester.
+Students must notify the Registrar during the first week of the semester.
 Audits appear on the grade report as “AU.”

 Adopted: January 8, 2020